interlynk-io/sbomqs/README.md

 ## Overview

 ### What is SBOM quality score
 A quality SBOM is one that is accurate, complete, and up-to-date.
-It should accurately reflect the components and dependencies used in the software application, including their version numbers and optionally any known vulnerabilities.
-In addition, it should be easily accessible and understandable by stakeholders, such as developers, security teams, and compliance officers.
+It should accurately reflect the components and dependencies used in the software application, including their version and optionally any known vulnerabilities.
+In addition, it should be easily accessible to and understandable by stakeholders, such as developers, security teams, and compliance officers.

 [Interlyk.io](mailto:hello@interlynk.io) has developed sbomqs to simplify the evaluation of SBOM quality for both producers and consumers.
 A higher score indicates greater usability of the SBOM contents.

 ### SBOM Support
-We support SPDX and CycloneDX sbom formats, in various file formats.
+We support SPDX and CycloneDX sbom standards, in various file formats.

 ### Installation
 Use the steps below to try out the tool.
 You will need